What Is Stamp Duty?

 Stamp duty in Victoria is also called Land Transfer Duty.

-It is an upfront fee that is imposed by the state government when buying or acquiring property in Victoria.
+It is an upfront fee that the state government imposes on the buyer when acquiring property in Victoria.

 - There is an exemption on the transfer of land of a deceased person to a beneficiary.